American Jobs. American Farmers.

 • More biodiesel and renewable diesel production means tens of thousands more jobs in rural communities.

-• Investing in U.S. biodiesel and renewable diesel secures economic stability.
+• Investments in U.S. biodiesel and renewable diesel secure economic growth.

 5.25 Billion Ways to Drive U.S. Energy Independence

-• More U.S. biodiesel and renewable diesel production is needed to meet growing energy demand.
+• Now more than ever, U.S. biodiesel and renewable diesel production is needed to meet America's energy demand.

-• American biodiesel and renewable diesel reduces our reliance on foreign oil.
+• American biodiesel and renewable diesel directly reduces our reliance on foreign oil.

 5.25 Billion Ways to Stand With American Farmers

-• Biodiesel and renewable diesel give farmers opportunities for market growth in uncertain economic times.
+• Biodiesel and renewable diesel give U.S. farmers opportunities for domestic market growth in uncertain economic times.

 What matters most to me is what biodiesel does for farmers, small towns, and rural economies.
 A few years ago, nearly all the soybeans in North Dakota had to be shipped to the coast for export.
 Then we built two soybean crush plants to feed the growing biofuels market.
 Now, over half the state’s soybeans are processed right here.
 That keeps the value local—and creates jobs in rural communities that need them.